 For fans of the Mercedes-Benz brand, the W140 S-Class is one of the best ever and regarded as an over-engineered model, for better or worse.
 More so on its coupe version, which later became the CL-Class in 1996 to spin-off from the S-Class nomenclature with its two-door body and sportier characteristics.
-Guess you can say that the Mercedes CL-Class was the less mature version of the flagship model at that time.
+Guess you can say that the was the less mature version of the flagship model at that time.

 But after more than two decades, does the "over-engineered" CL-Class still have what it takes to go flat out on an unrestricted section of the German Autobahn?